interTwin-eu/itwinai/docs/docs/How-to-use-this-software.md

 You can define one or more workflows for your DT use case (e.g., ML training, ML inference, other).
 A workflow is defined through configuration files in the use case subfolder.

-To begin with, you can start by looking at an example of the [MNIST toy use case](../../use-cases/mnist).
+To begin with, you can start by looking at an example of the [MNIST toy use case](use-cases/mnist), located at `use-cases/mnist`.

 The workflow is defined in the `training-workflow.yml` file and is written in two different styles: classical style and CWL style.
 Which of the two is used is defined by setting the `--cwl` flag (explained [below](#5-run-the-workflow)).